 JW: Is there anything else you’d like to add, something I should have asked you?

 RCB: I guess the one thing I would say about the woman’s movement, it probably led to my first divorce.
 Actually, I’m in my third marriage.
-The other two were much more egalitarian relationships.
+The 2nd and 3rd were/are much more egalitarian relationships.
 And I really think that personally, the woman’s movement changed my life.
 As I said, it was very recognizable when the women’s movement began to be articulated because of my own personal experience with my mother.
 I knew this to be true.

-And in fact, my first husband, when we were divorcing, I got a job with Ron Dellums the day he lost his job at the University of California.
+I got a job with Ron Dellums the day my first husband lost his job at the University of California.
 It was very symbolic of what was going on, and that was just unfortunate.
 But at one point, I said, “I always told you when I was in college that I was going to have a career.”
 And he said, “Yes, but I thought that was something you would outgrow.”
 My belief system was already there, but the women’s movement came along and articulated it, and there was no going back.